-- Data showed patient outcomes were comparable to the local CCG average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of people's needs.
+- Data showed patient outcomes were comparable or below the local CCG average.
+Where outcomes were below the CCG average the practice had implemented robust action plans to improve. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of people's needs.